 - Unlocking Music with Neuroscience: This talk by Ardon Shorr was fascinating and changed the way I look at music.
 Not to mention the dude is way smarter than me.
 Way.

-- Reinterpreting the Process of Innovation: Jay’s talk was one of my favorite of the day.
-He took a very technical subject, and not only made me understand it, but made my interested in it.
+- Reinterpreting the Process of Innovation: Jay’s talk was one of my favorites of the day.
+He took a very technical subject, and not only made me understand it, but made me interested in it.

 Sean OgleSean Ogle is the Founder of Location Rebel where he has spent the last 12+ years teaching people how to build online businesses that give them the freedom to do more of the things they like to do in life.
 When he's not in the coffee shops of Portland, or the beaches of Bali, he's probably sneaking into some other high-class establishment where he most certainly doesn't belong.

 Join over 40,000 people who have taken our 6 part freelance writing course.
 Sign up below and let’s do this together.